tailscale/setec/docs/README.md

 The object keys are the secret names, and the values have the structure shown.
-Binary secret values are base64 encoded as `"Value"`, or if you are constructing a secrets file by hand you may also include plain text secrets as `"TextValue"` instead.
+Binary secret values are base64 encoded as `"Value"`, or if you are constructing a secrets file by hand you may include plain text secrets as `"TextValue"` instead.
 The `FileClient` can also accept as input a cache file as described above.